10 Ways to Stay Sober at Drinking Events

 Here are the 10 things that might be helpful to you!

 1. DON’T GO!
 This alone will save you every time!
 I know sometimes it is not possible not to go, or you might think that you absolutely have to go.
 Let me tell you first hand, NO, you do not have to go!
 The key here is to be honest with yourself.
 If you are not comfortable with it, and you feel like you might feel uncomfortable enough to pick up a drink, seriously… don’t go!
 You surely don’t need the extra pressure.
-This was and is still the most important decision I make.
-I have no business being at an event where drinking is the MAIN event, unless it is absolutely necessary.
+This was and is still the most important decision to make.

-2. Make sure that your feelings, and heart are in a good space.
+2. Make sure that your feelings are in a good space.
 If you are experiencing the onset of the fuck its, this means that you may be putting yourself in danger if you are already sad, mad, or resentful and go to a drinking event.
 Since we are used to using alcohol to self-medicated, and we tend to drink at things, or at people, a place where alcohol is readily available maybe an immense trigger.
-In this case, I would chose not to attend the event at all.
+In this case, I would choose not to attend the event at all.

 4. Have a plan and be prepared to follow it.
 Play out couple of “what if” scenarios, make a decision on what you will do when it becomes too slippery for you to stay at the event.
 Whether you will call someone, or text them, or get some quiet time outside, or just plainly leave, make a plan so when the pressure gets overwhelming you know what to do.